| CECG

 of damaged aquatic and terrestrial ecosystems.

-Jorge O. Sofo, Associate Professorof Physics, Assoc.
-Professor of Materials Science and Engineering
+Jorge O. Sofo, Professor of Physics, Assoc.
+Professor, Department of Materials Science and Engineering

 Research: We develop and apply theoretical and computational methods to link properties and structures.
 Our work is devoted to understand properties like reactivity, molecular and electronic transport, stability, and optical response of solids, surfaces, clusters and molecules.
 Our most common tools are Density Functional Theory and other quantum mechanical methods to solve the many-body problem of electrons and atomic nuclei in mutual interaction.
 We use these tools to do molecular dynamics or Monte Carlo computer simulations at an atomic scale.
 We also use methods of quantum field theory in statistical mechanics (Green Functions) to study properties at a subatomic scale.

-Dan Sykes, Lecturer and Director, Analytical Instructional Laboratories, Dept. of Chemistry and Forensic Sciences Program
+Dan Sykes, Director, Analytical Instructional Laboratories, Department of Chemistry and Forensic Sciences Program

 Research: Aqueous chemistry, contaminant transport especially in